MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/powershell-commands.md

 ## What is a cmdlet?

 A cmdlet is a single command that participates in the pipeline semantics of PowerShell and typically returns a .NET object.
-Cmdlets are native PowerShell commands.
-They are not stand-alone executables, but collected into PowerShell modules that can be loaded on demand.
+Cmdlets are native PowerShell commands, not stand-alone executables.
+Cmdlets are collected into PowerShell modules that can be loaded on demand.
 Cmdlets can be written in any compiled .NET language or in the PowerShell scripting language itself.

 ## Cmdlet names